-AACI Clinical Research Initiative (CRI) Steering Committee is currently soliciting abstracts for the 9th Annual AACI CRI Meeting that will be held July 12-13, 2017, in Chicago, IL.
-This year’s meeting theme will focus on moving science forward and addressing the challenges cancer center clinical trials office leadership face when working with novel clinical trials.
-The purpose of the abstracts is to inform the CRI meeting audience about clinical trials office
+The AACI Clinical Research Initiative (CRI) Steering Committee is soliciting abstracts for the 10th Annual AACI CRI Meeting, July 11-12, 2018, in Chicago.
+This year’s meeting theme will focus on how AACI cancer centers are adapting to the rapid changes in conducting cancer clinical research.
+The purpose of the abstracts is to inform meeting attendees about clinical trials office

-Three abstracts will be selected for oral presentation at the meeting.
-Up to two authors of each winning abstract will receive complimentary meeting registration or a refund for a previously paid meeting registration fee.
-While AACI encourages collaboration with external organizations, only employees of AACI member cancer centers are eligible for complimentary meeting registration.
+Three abstracts will be selected for oral presentation at the meeting by the AACI CRI steering committee.
+Up to two authors of each abstract selected will receive complimentary meeting registration or a refund for a previously paid meeting registration.
+While AACI encourages collaboration with external organizations, only employees of AACI member cancer centers are eligible for complimentary registration.

-All authors who submit abstracts are encouraged to present and discuss their findings, as a poster, during the poster session and reception at the meeting.
-Information about the poster session is forthcoming.
+All authors who submit abstracts are encouraged to present and discuss their findings, as a poster at the meeting.

-1. The abstract's primary author must be from a current AACI cancer center.
+1. The abstract's primary author must be from an AACI cancer center.
 Members from more than one center or organization may collaborate to submit an abstract.
-For both the primary author and co-author(s), please list full first and last names along with credentials.
-If the primary author and co-author(s) are from different institutions, please indicate which institution each investigator is associated with using a superscript number.
+For both the primary author and co-author(s), please list full first and last names with credentials.
+If the primary author and co-author(s) are from different institutions, please indicate each investigator's institution using a superscript number.

 For example: Authors: Rachel Jones, MD1; Jill Smith, PhD2; Brandon Lee, MPH3